http4s/http4s/docs/docs/dsl.md

 #### Simple Bodies

 Most status codes take an argument as a body.
-In http4s, `Request[F]` and `Response[F]` bodies are represented as a `fs2.Stream[F, Byte]`.
-It's also considered good
+In http4s, `Request[F]` and `Response[F]` bodies are represented as an `org.http4s.Entity[F]`.
+For more details, see the [entity] page.
-HTTP manners to provide a `Content-Type` and, where known in advance, `Content-Length` header in one's responses.
+It's also considered good HTTP manners to provide a `Content-Type` and, where known in advance, `Content-Length` header in one's responses.

 All of this hassle is neatly handled by http4s' [EntityEncoder]s.
 We'll cover these in more depth in another tutorial.
 The important point